zdravkov/kendo-docs/api/javascript/ui/upload.md

 ##### e.response `String`

-the response object returned by the server.
+The response object returned by the server.

 ##### e.XMLHttpRequest `Object`